f0rk/swaj/README.md

 Configuration
 =============

+If you wish to use swaj to more safely use profiles, no additional configuration is needed.

 If you wish to use an MFA device (currently, the AWS API only supports software-based devices), place the serial of that device in your